Raise Minimum Wage

 Proponents point out that the federal minimum wage level has fallen far behind rising inflation over the past three decades and today’s higher cost of living.
 In fact, the purchasing power of the federal minimum of $7.25 an hour ($15,080 a year for a full-time worker) has fallen far below historic norms.

-To start catching up, President Obama has proposed increasing the federal minimum to $10.10 in 2016 in three steps.
-But Republicans in Congress have blocked the measure, in contrast to earlier periods when raising the minimum wage regularly won widespread support from Republicans as well as Democrats.
+To start catching up, President Obama proposed increasing the federal minimum to $10.10 in three steps. ee But Republicans in Congress blocked any action on the minimum, in sharp contrast to earlier periods when raising the minimum wage regularly won strong bipartisan support, from Republicans as well as Democrats.
+In his campaign, Donald Trump promised a better deal for working Americans but as President ducked the minimum age issue.

 Supreme Court Finds Minimum Wage Constitutional